forbesmyester/binary-repository/README.md

 ## Future Plans

 I would like to have some form of slick user interface which would make it accessible to people who don't live at the command line.

+## GPG in this context

+In the main normal usecase of PGP you publicise your public PGP key which is for encryption (others creating emails to you) and keep your private (secret) key private, so only you can read what others wrote to you.

+In the context of this software, you should put your public key onto servers you want to back up and keep your private (secret) key where you want to restore it.
+Your backups can be stored on an untrusted storage mechanism, such as AWS S3.